What’s happening on Holby City tonight?

 What time is Holby on tonight?

-Holby City Series 22 – Episode 2, is on BBC1 at 8pm on Wednesday 15th January 2019.
-This is a day later than usual, with the delay caused by BBC One’s coverage of yesterday’s FA Cup Third Round replays.
+Holby City Series 22 – Episode 3 is on BBC One at 8pm on Tuesday 21st January 2020, moving back to its regular slot after last week’s episode was delayed by BBC One’s FA Cup Third Round replay coverage.

 Who’s in the cast?